CoomaQin/TransAICodingTest/README.md

-# TransAICodingTest
+# Personal website of Huixiong Qin
-This is the repo for TransAICodingTest, including a Web application frontend, a Mobile app frontend and a backend for share..
+This is the repo of my personal website..